kernelwernel/VMAware/docs/documentation.md

     /**
      * There are roughly 1/3 of all techniques that are considered to be "spoofable",
      * meaning that anybody can potentially cause a false positive by exploiting the
-     * fact that the "spoofable" techniques checks for things that anybody can modify
+     * fact that the spoofable techniques checks for things that anybody can modify
-     * (file, registry, directories, etc...).
+     * (file data, registry, directories, etc...).
 This category of techniques are disabled
      * by default, but they can be enabled with the VM::SPOOFABLE flag.
      */
     bool is_vm4 = VM::detect(VM::SPOOFABLE);

     /**
-     * All checks are performed including SPOOFABLE techniques
+     * All checks are performed including spoofable techniques
-     * and the cursor check, which waits 5 seconds for any human
+     * and a few techniques that are disabled by default, which waits 5 seconds for any human
      * mouse interaction to detect automated virtual environments.
      * If you're fine with having a 5 second delay, add VM::ALL */